tari-project/tari/RFC/src/RFC-0150_Wallets.md

   - network congestion and
   - the desired transaction priority.
 - It SHOULD be able to monitor and return the states (Spent, Unspent or Unconfirmed) of previously submitted transactions by querying information from the connected base node.
+- The Wallet COULD present the total Spent, Unspent or Unconfirmed transactions in summarised form.
 - The wallet software SHOULD be able to update its software to patch potential security vulnerabilities.
 Automatic updating SHOULD be selected by default, but users can decide to opt out.
 - Wallet features requiring querying a base node for information, SHOULD have caching capabilities to reduce bandwidth consumption.